Bee Reader blog

 Human beings are incredibly complex.
 Processes that govern our brains are still largely a mystery.
 However, one thing is sure – do not trust your brain.
 Decisions we make as recruiters are subject to biases – and those can lead to unfair or simply bad hiring decisions.

 Howard Schultz – a recent presidential candidate in the US – is a branding phenomenon.
 Probably, he was the first person to mix a traditional experience of a cafe with uber capitalist fast food joint efficiency.
 Schultz company – Starbucks – is described as the company that taught America how to drink coffee.

 From its nascent days our company is open to international clients – and throughout our couple years of astounding growth, we worked with clients from France, USA, Hong Kong… you name it.
 However, we are at a junction where another location is key for our further development.

 Do you know this feeling, when you have a friend who will just get a GoT or sports reference?
 You know you can simply use the pool of shared knowledge to convey hard ideas.
 That is how common culture smooths edges in communication.
 It is an expansion of common vocabulary.
 Theories from books and advice from authors we share become important helpers in understanding some problems we face.

 Our company would not be where it is today was it not for wonderful mentors we have encountered throughout our journey.
 While good insights can come from all angles, whenever I have the chance to listen to elite businesses perspective – there is not a second of hesitation.

 The last couple of decades have seen huge shifts in how we hire.
-This change touches all segments of the economy, but we think IT recruiting has been on the
+This change touches all segments of the

 I went to Sourcecon before – in autumn 2018 to Budapest.
 It was a great experience, but this year beats it hands down.
 For those uninitiated – Sourcecon is an educational conference targeted at sourcers and recruiters.
 Its high standards and great presentations truly set it apart!